munificent/craftinginterpreters/book/control-flow.md

 implemented, the part that makes control flow special is that Java `if` statement.
 Most other syntax trees always evaluate their subtrees.
 Here, we may not evaluate the then or else statement.
-If either of those has a side effect, the choice not to evaluate it becomes user-visible.
+If either of those has a side effect, the choice not to evaluate it becomes user visible.

 ## Logical Operators